Our human immune system defends the organism against external intruders and foreign substances. We also know it as the body’s own health police.

 Alcohol weakens our immune system.
 Nicotine weakens the function of certain white blood cells.
 This makes pathogens easy to enter your body.

-The intestine is the engine of our lives.
-If it doesn’t run smoothly, it affects our entire body.
-The way we live our lives is decisive for how our intestines feel.
-Our current age is especially shaped by an oversupply of industrially-produced food and harmful environmental influences.
-These make it difficult to maintain a healthy intestinal flora (microbiome).
-Numerous authors and researchers have explored these problems for decades and have developed effective measures to maintain the intestinal flora, including Giulia Enders in her book ‘Gut: The Inside Story of Our Body’s Most Underrated Organ’ and Bas Kast in his ‘Ernährungskompass’ (Nutritional compass).
-The large intestine with its many trillions of different microorganisms is predominantly responsible for turning the food pulp available to the body into different nutrients and vital substances.
-Unfortunately, various factors can often disrupt this process – which can lead to poor detoxification of the body on the one hand and poor absorption of important food components on the other.
+The gut is the motor of our life.
+If it does not run properly, it affects our whole body.
+Our lifestyle is decisive for how our gut is doing.
+Today is characterized above all by an oversupply of industrially manufactured food and harmful environmental influences.
+This makes it difficult to maintain a healthy intestinal flora (microbiome).
+Numerous authors and scientists such as Giulia Enders in “Gut, The inside story of our body´s most under-rated organ” (Original German title: Darm mit Charme) and Bas Kast with his “The diet compass” (Original German title: Der Ernährungskompass), have dealt with this problem for decades and have developed effective measures to maintain the intestinal flora.
+Mainly the large intestine, with its many trillions of different microorganisms, is responsible for making the various nutrients and vital substances available to the body from our food.
+Unfortunately, this process is often disrupted by a wide variety of factors, which on the one hand can lead to poor detoxification of the body and on the other hand to poor absorption of important nutritional components.

 A diversified menu and the avoidance of permanent stress combined with regular exercise can help to keep the intestinal flora intact.